Start-Out/todo-or-not/README.md

 > TODO or not to do, that is the question

-TODO Or Not (todoon) is, in essence, a simple tool that checks your project for TODO's and FIXME's.
-You can also integrate this tool into your GitHub workflow via actions, and automate generating issues from the discovered TODO's and FIXME's.
+TODO Or Not (todoon) is, in essence, a simple tool that checks your project for TODOs and FIXMEs and lets you know where they are.

+You can also integrate this tool into your GitHub workflow via actions, and automate generating issues from the discovered TODOs and
+FIXMEs.
+These generated issues will include a link to the file in GitHub as well as the surrounding lines.
+[Check out the wiki](wiki/Commands-‐-todoon#issues) for more details on the GitHub Issues integration!

 [Try it out! (see on PyPi)](https://pypi.org/project/todo-or-not/)